Laurene Edmondson Elementary

 Volunteer/Parent: We have many opportunities for parents/community members to be involved in our school.
 We are seeking community partnerships for STEM and implement WatchD.O.G.S., an opportunity to increase positive male presence in our school.
-We have a community partnership with Embassy Suites and 59 local businesses have donated to our school.
+We have a community partnerships with Crossroads Church, American Furniture Warehouse and 59 local businesses have donated to our school.

 For school history and facility information: See the district's Master Plan.